The Bankrate promise

-For the 2022-23 award year, males between the age of 18 and 25 no longer need to register with the Selective Service in order to receive federal aid.
-The FAFSA form still includes a question about the Selective Service, but your response will no longer determine your eligibility for aid.
+For the 2023-24 award year, males between the age of 18 and 25 no longer need to register with the Selective Service in order to receive federal aid.

 You’ll also need to show some level of financial need.
-This comes through your expected family contribution (EFC).
-Your EFC calculates how much your family should pay on your behalf.
-Your EFC not only determines what your family is expected to pay but also what you’re eligible to receive through federal programs.
+This comes through your expected family contribution (EFC) or Student Aid Index (SAI).
+Your EFC or SAI calculates how much your family should pay on your behalf.
+It also determines the amount of money you’re eligible to receive through federal programs.